What is Community Property in Texas?

-The question here is whether or not it is worth fighting over items such as that comfy beige couch in the guest bedroom or the 70 inch high definition tv over the fireplace?
+The question here is whether or not it is worth fighting over items such as that comfy beige couch in the guest bedroom or the 70 inch high definition TV over the fireplace?
 The answer is that it depends.
 Everything in the community estate is something that can potentially be fought over.
-Including that delicious ice cream in the freezer as the title suggests.
+Including that delicious ice cream in the freezer, as the title suggests.
 If the property was bought during marriage it is community property and a part of the marital estate.
-Let's think about the ice cream again for a moment, imagine two people fighting over who is going to get the ice cream outside of the divorce context.
-They fight, they yell, they scream, but after it's all said and done the ice cream has melted and all that is left is a sticky mess.
+Let's think about the ice cream again for a moment, imagine two people fighting over who is going to get the ice cream (outside of the divorce context).
+They fight, they yell, they scream, but after it's all said and done, if nobody gives in, the ice cream has melted and all that is left is a sticky mess.
 Nobody gets any satisfaction.
 Was it worth it, I don't think so.
 So Let's apply that idea to a your potential Texas divorce.

-As I stated before, everything that is acquired during marriage is one hundred percent the property of you and your spouse so almost everything that is spent on litigation comes out of the same pot so to speak.
-When you decide to have your attorney call the opposing counsel to argue and fight about who is going to get the yard tools or who gets that old picture picture of Elvis you should keep in mind that the fees that you are going to be paying to litigate and argue over small items are going to add up.
+As I stated before, everything that is acquired during marriage is one hundred percent the property of you and your spouse, so almost everything that is spent on litigation comes out of the same pot so to speak.
+When you decide to have your attorney call the opposing counsel to argue and fight about who is going to get the yard tools or who gets that old picture of Elvis you should keep in mind that the fees that you are going to be paying to litigate and argue over small items are going to add up, especially if you set court hearings to fight over small items.
 Many times the value of the item in question is far outweighed by the amount of money that came out of the community estate to win it.
-In other words you are depleting the community estate (letting the ice cream melt) by fighting over small items that are easily replaced.
+In other words, you are depleting the community estate (letting the ice cream melt) by fighting over small items that are easily replaced.
 So keep an open mind during your divorce and don't let animosity and a desire to punish the other spouse cause you to waste away the community estate where no-one, including yourself, walks away satisfied.